Wager Mutiny: Mutiny

 Baynes was presented with the letter to read, after which he said:

 I cannot suppose the Captain will refuse the signing of it; but he is so self-willed, the best step we can take, is to put him under arrest for the killing of Mr. Cozens.
 In this case I will, with your approbation, assume command.
 Then our affairs will be concluded to the satisfaction of the whole company, without being any longer liable to the obstruction they now meet from the Captain's perverseness and chicanery.

-Cheap refused to sign Bulkley's letter, and armed seamen entered his hut on 9 October and bound him, claiming that he was now their prisoner and they were taking him to England for trial for the murder of Cozens.
-Lieutenant Hamilton of the Marines was also confined, the mutineers fearing his resistance to their plan.
+Cheap refused to sign Bulkley's letter.
+Armed seamen entered his hut on 9 October and bound him, claiming that he was now their prisoner and they were taking him to England for trial for Cozens' murder.
+Lieutenant Hamilton of the Royal Marines was also confined, the mutineers fearing his resistance to their plan.
 Cheap was completely taken aback, having no real idea how far things had gone.
 He said to Lieutenant Baynes, "Well 'Captain' Baynes!
 You will doubtless be called to account for this hereafter."

-Events after the Mutiny
+Events after the mutiny

-The voyage of the Speedwell
+The voyage of Speedwell

-At noon on Tuesday, 13 October 1741, the schooner, now named the Speedwell, got under sail with the cutter and barge in company.
-Cheap refused to go, and to the relief of the mutineers, he agreed to be left behind with two marines who were earlier shunned for stealing food.
-Everyone expected Cheap to die on Wager Island, making their arrival in England much easier to explain.
-Bulkley assumed this by writing in his journal that day, "this was the last I ever saw of the captain".
-In the event, both would make it back to England alive to tell their version of events, Cheap some two years after Bulkley.
+At noon on 13 October 1741, the schooner, now named the Speedwell, got under sail with the cutter and barge in company.
+Cheap refused to go, and to the relief of the mutineers he agreed to be left behind with two marines who were earlier shunned for stealing food.
+Everyone expected Cheap to die on the island, making their arrival in England much easier to explain.
+Bulkley assumed this by writing in his journal that day, "[T]his was the last I ever saw of the captain."
+In the event, both men would make it back to England alive to tell their version of events, Cheap some two years after Bulkley.

-Initially the voyage got off to a bad start.
-After repeatedly splitting sails, the barge was sent back to Wager Island, where there were additional stores.
-Two midshipmen, John Byron and Alexander Campbell, who had been tricked into thinking Cheap would be taken home with them, quietly slipped aboard and formed part of the nine who returned.
-When Bulkley realised they were onboard he tried to get them to return but the barge set sail quickly and rounded the point of land whilst the schooner was at anchor.
-Once back at Wager Island, they were greeted by Captain Cheap, who was delighted to hear of their wish to remain with him.
-By the time Bulkley sailed back to Wager Island in search of the barge and its men, all had disappeared.
+The voyage got off to a bad start.
+After repeatedly splitting sails, the barge was sent back to the island, where there were additional stores.
+Two midshipmen, John Byron and Alexander Campbell, who had been tricked into thinking Cheap would be taken home with them, quietly slipped aboard the barge and were among the nine who returned.
+When Bulkley realised they were onboard he tried to get them to return, but the barge set sail quickly and rounded the point of land whilst Speedwell was at anchor.
+Once back at the island, the barge party was greeted by Cheap, who was delighted to hear of their wish to remain with him.
+By the time Bulkley sailed back in search of the barge and its men, all had disappeared.